Harm Reduction

 3) Do not share prescribed opioids or other prescribed medication with others

-4) Safely dispose of unused medication at designated drop-off locations
+4) Safely dispose of unused medication at designated drop-off locations when you are done using them

 Proper disposal of sharps is an important step in the prevention of needlesticks, which could lead to exposure to bloodborne pathogens such as Hepatitis B, Hepatitis C, and HIV.